mapbox vs google maps API full comparison guide

 Free monthly plan that covers:

-Regular monthly prices per 1,000 requests (consider discounts that apply after a certain number of requests)Static Maps: $2.00
+Regular monthly prices per 1,000 requests (consider discounts that apply after a certain number of requests)Dynamic Maps:

 As you can see, startups with a limited client base can go pretty well with Google Maps API pricing since the number of their monthly requests won’t exceed the limit.